 Students have access to their grades at any time during their program.
 Throughout each course, they will be able to keep track of their progress and check assignment due dates, examination dates and grades.

 An incomplete grade of I signifies that not all required course work was completed during the term/semester.
-An Incomplete, I, grade is a temporary grade that is assigned only when all of the following conditions are met:
+An incomplete grade is a temporary grade that is assigned by a faculty member only when all of the following conditions are met:

 - The student has been making satisfactory progress in the course, as determined by the instructor.